-Kick-start your hardware UX research now
+Start your hardware UX research with Blink

 A lot of work goes into designing new hardware and the software experiences that power them.
-Hardware UX research uncovers design flaws, ideally before they become a hindrance in marketing.
-Products should be tested rigorously early and often - in the best-case scenario, before hardware builds are even available.
+Hardware UX research uncovers design flaws before they become a hindrance in marketing.
+Products should be tested rigorously early and often - in the best-case scenario before hardware builds are even available.
 Even if you're down the path, it's never too late to invite insights into the process of designing the experience users will have with your product.

 If you'd like to conduct UX research on your product - no matter where it is in the development process - working with Blink can get you on the right path.
-Say hello to learn more.